 A Murray’s Restaurant waitress in her blue uniform

 But here’s the thing that always tickled me: without fail, after the waitress (always in a smart blue uniform, like a friendly member of the Murray’s Air Force, see above) took our order, she’d ask, “Do you want muffins or rolls?”
-At home, bread with dinner was rarely served, and muffins?
+At home, bread with dinner was rarely served —muffins?
 Muffins were strictly breakfast territory.
-I mean, who pairs a bran muffin with “Chicken in the Basket“?
+I mean, who pairs a bran muffin with “Chicken in the Basket?
 It seemed like culinary sacrilege!

 Growing Up with Murray’s Bran Muffins

-Yet, as I matured (and started venturing to Murray’s solo, like a true gourmand), I developed a deep appreciation for this quirky ritual, and bran muffins became my go-to, a secret pleasure only indulged in within those hallowed walls.
+Yet as I matured (and started venturing to Murray’s solo, like a true gourmand), I developed a deep appreciation for this quirky ritual, and bran muffins became my go-to —a secret pleasure indulged only within those hallowed walls.
 (If they dared to offer only corn muffins, I’d reluctantly settle for rolls.
 The horror!)
 My mother (and sometimes even yours truly) would squirrel those muffins away in napkins, smuggling them home for a next-day breakfast treat.

 Freshly Baked Murray's One Dozen of Bran Muffins Still in the Pan